This is Part 1, and focuses on kids ages 6+. If you are looking for a gift guide for younger children, see Honest Holiday Toy Guide Part 2.

 Why this list is so helpful:

-This is not sponsored or a list of toys I am getting paid to promote.
-(If you buy through the links I make (very) small amounts of money but that is not my purpose).
+- This is not sponsored, they are just affiliate links.
 I want to share ONLY what we as a family have loved the most in our 10 years of experience raising kids and buying toys!

 I do want to note that most of the toys are around 6+, although our 4 year old likes plenty of them.
 Most of these particular toys are played with by my sons, but I would never call these boy toys – my kids just have different interests.
 Part 2 is for children ages 1-7.